Jagdgeschwader 77: World War II

 I./JG 77 took part in the invasion of Poland on 1 September 1939, while attached to Luftflotte 3.
-In April 1940 JG 77 took part in Operation Weserübung, the invasion of Norway.
+In April 1940 JG 77 took part in Operation Weserübung, the invasion of Denmark and Norway.
 After the invasion of France, I. Gruppe supported 10th Air Corps (under Luftflotte 5) in operations against the United Kingdom from bases in Norway.
 While stationed in Norway and Denmark in 1940 II./JG 77 claimed some 79 victories, for 6 pilots killed, before leaving in November 1940 for defence duties in Brest, France.
 In May 1941 II. and III./JG 77 were used in support of the invasion of Greece and the paratroop assault on Crete.

 Following the operations in Crete, JG 77 was withdrawn to Romania; III.
 Gruppe was converted to the new Bf 109F.
-As Operation Barbarossa, the invasion of the Soviet Union, started on 22 June 1941, II. and III.
+As Operation Barbarossa, the Axis invasion of the Soviet Union, started on 22 June 1941, II. and III.
 Gruppe plus Stab supported the advance East as part of Army Group South, while I. Gruppe served on the Finnish front.
 The Jagdgeschwader scored quickly.
 On 25 June, Walter Hoeckner of 6./JG 77 shot down 8 of 10 Tupolev SB claimed by III./JG 77, while on 26 June, Oblt.
 Kurt Ubben shot down 4 SB and Ofw.
 Reinhold Schmetzer shot down 5 SB.

 In the period from 22 June to December 1941 the unit, and its attachment I.(J)/LG 2, destroyed 1,166 Soviet aircraft, in return for 52 losses in aerial combat and two aircraft on the ground.